Tampa native Erriyon Knighton finishes first in heat, advances to 200m final

 “He’s an olympian at 17-year-old, just turned 17, so the sky’s the limit for this guy,” said Football Coach Earl Garcia.

-Monday night Knighton breezed through the men’s 200-meter qualifier, finishing first in his heat at 20:55 seconds.
+On Monday night, Knighton breezed through the men’s 200-meter qualifier, finishing first in his heat at 20:55 seconds.

 Knighton gained fame two months ago when he beat Usain Bolt’s under-18 world record.